yadavanuj44/BananaLanguage-translator/README.md

 # BananaLanguage translator
- Translate from english to minioin's banana language
+ Translate from english to minioin's banana language made using VanillaJS.